ziyw/ziyw.github.io/reading.markdown

 ## 2020

 **Books**
+- Killing and Dying by Adrian Tomine, comic
+- The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction
 - The Mythical Man-Month by Frederick Brook, nonfiction
 - The Starless Sea: A Novel by Erin Morgenstern, fiction
 - Bad Blood: Secrets and Lies in Scilicon Valley Startup, nonfiction